 These POIs are arranged so the closest one appears at the top of the list.
 Each list item shows the name of the place, its category, and its distance and direction from your current or virtual position.

-If you have a network connection, the list item also includes the POI's address as obtained from Google Places.
+If you have a network connection, the list item also includes the POI's address as obtained from Google PlacesTM business listings.

 To show places related to a term you type, follow these steps:

-Nearby Explorer automatically increases the search radius to about 30 miles when you provide a specific term to find.
+Nearby Explorer automatically increases the search radius to approximately 30 miles when you provide a specific term to find.

-To select categories of search results, follow these steps:
+To select categories of search results when no network connection is present, follow these steps: